My Products

 4. Click the target API from the API list.

-5. Click [Stages].
+5. Click the [Stages] tab.

-6. Click the stage name to check the API deployment history from the Stage list.
+6. Click the stage name to check the API deployment history from the stage list.

-8. Check the deployment history, or download, deploy or delete previous deployments.
+8. Check the deployment history, or download, deploy, or delete previous deployments.

-• Deployment date and time: date and time the API was deployed to the stage (based on UTC)
+• Deployment date and time: Date and time the API was deployed to the stage (based on UTC).

-• Description: description entered during API deployment
+• Description: Description entered during API deployment.

-• Deployed stage: display i-apigateway-check for items deployed to the current Stage
+• Deployed stage: Display i-apigateway-check for items deployed to the current stage.

-• Delete: delete deployment history
+• Delete: Delete the deployment history.

-To change a usage plan from a stage, follow these steps:
+To change a usage plan from a stage:

 2. Click the My Products menu.